Read the terms of reference below.

 The role of the Committee

-The National Advisory Committee on Health and Disability Support Services Ethics (the National Ethics Advisory Committee) is a ministerial advisory committee established under section 16 of the New Zealand Public Health and Disability Act 2000 (the Act).
+The National Advisory Committee on Health and Disability Support Services Ethics (the National Ethics Advisory Committee) is a ministerial advisory committee established under section 92 of the Pae Ora (Healthy Futures) Act 2022 (the Act).
 The National Ethics Advisory Committee is established by and accountable to the Minister of Health.

 Functions of the Committee